Botspot/vdesktop/README.md

  - Write up a more comprehensive set of instructions, and add come CLI flags.
  - autologin to the guest, so the user doesn't have to do it manually.
  - auto-detect default desktop session profile to correctly boot pi-top OS and Raspbian that doesn't have raspberrypi-ui-mods installed.
- - Sync sound between host and guest, preferably avoiding pulseaudio.
+ - Sync sound between host and guest, while avoiding pulseaudio.
  - display text at guest's default size instead of autoscaling to Xephyr's aspect ratio.
- - display guest's default mouse pointer instead of the fall-back Adwaita.
+ - display guest's default mouse pointer instead of the fallback Adwaita.